DerickEddington/graph_safe_compare/benches/README.md

 ---

 ```
-deep_safe::degenerate_dag::equiv                    ... bench:   2,822,701 ns/iter (+/- 140,410)
+deep_safe::degenerate_dag::equiv                    ... bench:   1,517,375 ns/iter (+/- 271,506)
 ```

-The deep-safe variants do not use the normal call-stack and instead use a vector as the stack of which nodes to continue recurring on.
+The deep-safe variants do not use the normal call-stack and instead use a vector as a queue of which nodes to continue recurring on.

 The `deep_safe` cases, like the basic variant, do not detect shared structure, and so must do `2^(depth+1)-2` recursions for the `degenerate_dag` graph shape.
 With a depth of `18`, `2^19 - 2` recursions are done.

-The vector stack is `136%` as fast as the call-stack, comparing this case to `basic::degenerate_dag::equiv`, presumably due to a vector being faster at pushing and popping due to those operations being simpler and smaller than they are for the call-stack.
+The vector queue is `94%` as fast as the call-stack, comparing this case to `basic::degenerate_dag::equiv`.

 ---

 ```
-deep_safe::inverted_list::equiv                     ... bench:      91,485 ns/iter (+/- 24,764)
+deep_safe::inverted_list::equiv                     ... bench:      41,912 ns/iter (+/- 1,982)
-deep_safe::list::equiv                              ... bench:      88,588 ns/iter (+/- 7,122)
+deep_safe::list::equiv                              ... bench:      41,612 ns/iter (+/- 2,126)
 ```

 Like the basic variant, the deep-safe variants do `2*length` recursions for lists.

-These cases, with a length of `8,000`, do `16,000` recursions, on a vector stack.
+These cases, with a length of `8,000`, do `16,000` recursions, on a vector queue.

-The vector stack is `182%` and `192%` as fast as the call-stack, comparing these cases to the `basic::list::equiv` and `basic::inverted_list::equiv` cases.
+The vector queue is `126%` and `114%` as fast as the call-stack, comparing these cases to the `basic::list::equiv` and `basic::inverted_list::equiv` cases.

 ---

 ```
-deep_safe::long_inverted_list::equiv                ... bench:   6,459,989 ns/iter (+/- 290,648)
+deep_safe::long_inverted_list::equiv                ... bench:   1,408,319 ns/iter (+/- 75,921)
-deep_safe::long_list::equiv                         ... bench:   3,812,624 ns/iter (+/- 395,841)
+deep_safe::long_list::equiv                         ... bench:   1,380,287 ns/iter (+/- 98,359)
 ```

-These cases, with a length of `2^18`, do `2^19` recursions, on a vector stack.
+These cases, with a length of `2^18`, do `2^19` recursions, on a vector queue.

-The same amount of recursions is done as the `degenerate_dag` cases, but with much deeper depth.
+The same amount of recursions is done as the `degenerate_dag` cases, and the `recursion/ns` speed is approx. the same as `deep_safe::degenerate_dag::equiv` and `basic::degenerate_dag::equiv`.
-While the `recursion/ns` speed is, at worst, around `43%` as fast, or, at best, around `74%` as fast, (comparing `deep_safe::long_inverted_list::equiv` or `deep_safe::long_list::equiv` to `deep_safe::degenerate_dag::equiv`), the deep-safe variants can handle very-deep graphs which the basic and only-cycle-safe variants cannot handle at any speed.

-While a vector stack is faster than the call stack for the cases with shallower shapes, it is slower for these cases.
-For the `long_inverted_list` shape, this is expected, but for the `long_list` shape, it is unexpected.

-The `long_list` benefits from a kind of "tail-call elimination" because it descends its list elements, which are leaf nodes, before descending its list tails, and so the maximum amount of items on its vector stack should be only `2`.
-Whereas, `long_inverted_list` descends its list tails before its list elements, and so the maximum amount of items on its vector stack should be the same as its length of `2^18`.

-With `long_inverted_list` using so much of a vector there are factors that explain why it is slower than `long_list`.
-Linux's demand paging of larger allocations is suspected to be at play, which will cause some slow-down since the cost is not amortized since the vector memory is allocated and used only once for each iteration of this case.
-Further, twice the initial capacity of a vector is used, causing a reallocation for resizing it, for each iteration, which will cause more slow-down.

-It is currently unexplained why the speed of the `long_list` case is not closer to that of `deep_safe::degenerate_dag::equiv`.
-It is assumed to not be due to cache-locality differences regarding their vector stacks, since they both access only the very beginning of a vector.

-(Note about achieving the TCE outside these benchmarks: Users can control the order that edges are descended for their types, and so can achieve TCE for their shapes regardless of whether they are "left-handed" or "right-handed".
-Unlike with traditional TCE of fixed equivalence predicates.)

 ---

 ```
-deep_safe::short_degenerate_dag::equiv              ... bench:       1,371 ns/iter (+/- 57)
+deep_safe::short_degenerate_dag::equiv              ... bench:         685 ns/iter (+/- 39)
 ```

-This case, with a depth of `7`, does `254` (`2^8 - 2`) recursions, like the basic variant, but on a vector stack, unlike the basic variant.
+This case, with a depth of `7`, does `254` (`2^8 - 2`) recursions, like the basic variant, but on a vector queue, unlike the basic variant.

-The vector stack is `142%` as fast as the call-stack, comparing this case to `basic::short_degenerate_dag::equiv`.
+The vector queue is approx. as fast as the call-stack, comparing this case to `basic::short_degenerate_dag::equiv`.

 ---

 ```
-deep_safe::short_inverted_list::equiv               ... bench:       1,076 ns/iter (+/- 39)
+deep_safe::short_inverted_list::equiv               ... bench:         529 ns/iter (+/- 32)
-deep_safe::short_list::equiv                        ... bench:       1,064 ns/iter (+/- 46)
+deep_safe::short_list::equiv                        ... bench:         526 ns/iter (+/- 20)
 ```

-These cases, with a length of `100`, do `200` recursions, like the basic variant, but on a vector stack, unlike the basic variant.
+These cases, with a length of `100`, do `200` recursions, like the basic variant, but on a vector queue, unlike the basic variant.

-The vector stack is `162%` as fast as the call-stack, comparing these cases to `basic::short_list::equiv` and `basic::short_inverted_list::equiv`.
+The vector queue is approx. as fast as the call-stack, comparing these cases to `basic::short_list::equiv` and `basic::short_inverted_list::equiv`.

 ---

 ```
-robust::degenerate_cyclic::equiv                    ... bench:       3,055 ns/iter (+/- 156)
+robust::degenerate_cyclic::equiv                    ... bench:       2,948 ns/iter (+/- 137)
-robust::degenerate_cyclic::precheck_equiv           ... bench:       5,099 ns/iter (+/- 38)
+robust::degenerate_cyclic::precheck_equiv           ... bench:       4,381 ns/iter (+/- 186)
-robust::degenerate_dag::equiv                       ... bench:       2,995 ns/iter (+/- 49)
+robust::degenerate_dag::equiv                       ... bench:       2,879 ns/iter (+/- 91)
-robust::degenerate_dag::precheck_equiv              ... bench:       5,287 ns/iter (+/- 145)
+robust::degenerate_dag::precheck_equiv              ... bench:       4,330 ns/iter (+/- 166)
 ```

-The robust variant is like a combination of `cycle_safe` and `deep_safe`, in that it does detect shared structure and so is cycle-safe and that it uses a vector stack and so is deep-safe.
+The robust variant is like a combination of `cycle_safe` and `deep_safe`, in that it does detect shared structure and so is cycle-safe and that it uses a vector queue and so is deep-safe.
 Like `cycle_safe`, and unlike `deep_safe` and `basic`, it does only `2*depth` recursions for the `degenerate_dag` and `degenerate_cyclic` graph shapes.